A rash of children's parties

 Stand around handing out fruit,

-Beer in hand, hoping another dad will show up
+Beer in hand, hoping another dad will show

-So they have someone sympathetic to talk to -
+So they have someone sympathetic to talk

 For the parties are now themed: